Class CharBitSet

 Returns:

-true if this bit set shares any set bits with the specified bit set
+boolean indicating whether this bit set intersects the specified bit set

 • containsAll